Ocean Thermal Energy Conversion (OTEC)

 Clean Energy

-OTEC has the potential of being a very clean alternative energy – unique for a firm power source capable of providing massive energy needs.
-The environmental risk with OTEC is very low.
+Has the potential of being a very clean alternative energy – unique for a firm power source capable of providing massive energy needs.
+The environmental risk is very low.

 Offshore

-OTEC production occurs offshore.
+Production occurs offshore.
 Land resources are not needed other than for on-shore landing.
-OTEC is not competing for other vital resources such as food and fresh water.
+Not competing for other vital resources such as food and fresh water.

 Related Technologies